Victory Stele of Naram-Sin

 The Victory Stele of Naram-Sin is a stele that dates to approximately 2254–2218 BC, in the time of the Akkadian Empire, and is now at the Louvre in Paris.
-The relief measures 200cm in height (6' 7") and was carved in pinkish sandstone, with cuneiform writings in Akkadian and Elamite.
-It depicts the King Naram-Sin of Akkad leading the Akkadian army to victory over the Lullubi, a mountain people from the Zagros Mountains.
+The relief measures 2 meters in height (6' 7") and was carved in pinkish sandstone, with cuneiform writings in Akkadian and Elamite.
+It depicts King Naram-Sin of Akkad leading the Akkadian army to victory over the Lullubi, a mountain people from the Zagros Mountains.

 The stele shows a narrative scene of the king crossing the steep slopes into enemy territory; on the left are the ordered imperial forces keeping in rank while marching over the disordered defenders that lie broken and defeated.
 Naram-Sin is shown as by far the most important figure, towering over his enemy and troops and all eyes gaze up toward him.
 The weak and chaotic opposing forces are shown being thrown from atop the mountainside, impaled by spears, fleeing and begging Naram-Sin for mercy as well as being trampled underfoot by Naram-Sin himself.
 This is supposed to convey their uncivilized and barbaric nature making the conquest justified.
-Though currently about two meters in height estimates of its original height range up to three meters.
+Though currently about two meters in height, estimates of its original height range up to three meters.

 Style

 The stele is unique in two regards.
 Most conquest depictions are shown horizontally, with the king being at the top-center.
 This stele depicts the victory in a diagonal fashion with the king still being at the top-center but where everyone else can look up to him.
 The second unique aspect of the piece is that Naram-Sin is shown wearing a bull-horned helmet or shown as the face of lion.
 Helmets of this type at the time when this stele was commissioned were only worn by the Gods.
 This stele is in essence telling the viewer that Naram-Sin is a victorious conqueror as a result of his divine status.
-But it also shows Naram-Sin gazing up toward two stars.
-Showing that although Naram-Sin is a god, a feat that was up to this point only achieved by deceased kings, he is still not the most powerful of gods.
+It also shows Naram-Sin gazing up toward two stars, showing that although Naram-Sin is a god, a feat that was up to this point only achieved by deceased kings, he is still not the most powerful of gods.

 Rediscovery

 The stele is believed to originally be from Sippar, but was found at the Iranian site of Susa.
 It was taken out of Mesopotamia by the Elamite King Shutruk-Nakhunte in the 12th century BC.
 Shutruk-Nakhunte was a descendant of the Lullubi people, whose defeat the stele commemorated.
 He also claimed to carry the stele there himself.
 The already ancient inscription was kept, indicating respect for Naram-Sin's victory.
-He did, however, add an inscription declaring his own glory and tells how the stele was carried out of the city after the pillage of the city Sippar.
+He did, however, add an Elamite cuneiform inscription declaring his own glory and tells how the stele was carried out of the city after the pillage of the city Sippar.
 In 1898, Jacques de Morgan, a French archaeologist, excavated the stele and it was moved to the Louvre in Paris, where it remains today.